Tsimane Bolivia Fishing

 Getting to Agua Negra Lodge:

 Day 0: You’ll arrive at the Viru Viru International Airport in Santa Cruz de la Sierra, Bolivia.
-A representative will greet you and transfer you from the airport to the Los Tajibos Hotel.
-The hotel night is included in the package.
+A representative will greet you and transfer you from the airport to the Los Tajibos Hotel, where you'll have a single occupancy room.
+(The first and last hotel nights are included in the package.)

 Day 1: You’ll have breakfast at the hotel.
 Tsimane’s local host will pick up your group around 9:30 a.m. and take you to the local airport.
 You’ll take a one-hour and 40-minute charter flight to the Oromomo Indian Community.
-By boat, the guides will transfer the group upriver to Agua Negra Lodge, about a two-hour transfer.
+The guides will transfer the group upriver to Agua Negra Lodge by boat, about a two-hour transfer.

 Day 8: In the morning, you’ll pack your gear and transfer back to the Oromomo village for your return flight to Santa Cruz.
-In Santa Cruz, you’ll be met by a member of the Tsimane staff who will drive you to the Los Tajibos Hotel.
-The first and last hotel nights are included in the package.
+In Santa Cruz, you’ll be met by a member of the Tsimane staff, who will drive you to the Los Tajibos Hotel.
+The first and last (two) single-occupancy hotel nights are included in the package.

-Day 9: You’ll be picked up at your hotel and transferred to the Viru Viru International Airport in plenty of time to catch your flight home.
+Day 9: You’ll be picked up at your hotel and driven to the Viru Viru International Airport in plenty of time to catch your flight home.

 Our advice is free.